Airfare

 Who can access DataMine® to view the agency’s balance?

-How do travelers/travel arrangers use UATP funds to book and pay for a future Southwest Airlines flight?
+How do travelers or arrangers use UATP funds to book Southwest flights?

 - If the agency has a UATP balance, the first method of payment will automatically be UATP.

-- If the UATP balance is depleted, the system will look for Unused Ticket Credits (UTC) and Miscellaneous Change Orders (MCO) for the traveling employee and use those funds, if available.
+- If the UATP balance is depleted or funds are insufficient, the system will look for Unused Ticket Credits (UTC) and Miscellaneous Change Orders (MCO) for the traveling employee and use those funds, if available.

-Who can use UATP funds to pay for future Southwest Airlines flights?
+Who can use UATP funds to pay for Southwest flights?

 When do the UATP funds expire?